ot4i/app-connect-templates/resources/markdown/Copy Products from PostgreSQL database to Salesforce_instructions.md

 ## Prerequisites
 This template references entities that you can create as follows:
 - In your Salesforce instance, create a custom field for the Product object to capture the quantity of each Product you are creating.
 Name the custom field Quantity with data type of Text.
-- In your PostgreSQL instance, create a database table named product.
-Sample DDL: CREATE TABLE product (id integer GENERATED ALWAYS AS IDENTITY PRIMARY KEY, “productName” text, “productCode” text, price integer, “unitPrice” integer, active boolean);
+- In your PostgreSQL instance, create a database table named **product**.
+Sample DDL: ```CREATE TABLE product (id integer GENERATED ALWAYS AS IDENTITY PRIMARY KEY, “productName” text, “productCode” text, price integer, “unitPrice” integer, active boolean);```
 - Insert some sample data into the product table.

 ## Using the template